polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

     cargo install contracts-node --git https://github.com/paritytech/substrate-contracts-node.git --tag v0.8.0 --force --locked
     ```

-    Note the tag is subject to change.
+    Note the `tag` is subject to change.
     To see if a new tag is available, check the [substrate-contracts-node repository](https://github.com/paritytech/substrate-contracts-node/tags).

+    Because of the number of packages required, compiling the node can take several minutes.

 ## Install additional packages

-After compiling the contrcts node, you need to install two additional packages:
+After compiling the `contracts-node` package, you need to install two additional packages:

 * The WebAssembly  **binaryen** package for your operating system to optimize the WebAssembly bytecode for the contract.
 * The cargo-contract command line interface you'll use to set up smart contract projects.

-### Install the WebAssemvly binary
+### Install the WebAssembly optimizer

 To install the **binaryen** package:

 1. Open a terminal shell on your computer.

-1. Use the approproate package manager for your operating system to install the package.
+1. Use the appropriate package manager for your operating system to install the package.

     For example, on Ubuntu or Debian, run the following command:

     ```bash
     sudo apt install binaryen
     ```

     On macOS, run the following command:

     ```bash
     brew install binaryen
     ```

     For other operating systems, you can download the `binaryen` release directly from [WebAssebly releases](https://github.com/WebAssembly/binaryen/releases).

 ### Install the cargo-contract package